Factors which may affect a planning application

-- Local planning policies - every decision will be based on the local planning policies.
+Every decision will be based on the local planning policies.
 For more information and to view the local policies, go to the planning policy

 you will need to consider the effect of your development on wildlife.
 Many animals, plants and habitats are protected (for example bats and badgers).
 More information is available on the biodiversity and planning applications

 developments may need building regulations approval.
 More information is available in the building regulations

-- Trees and hedgerows - many trees are protected by Tree Preservation Orders which means that you will need permission before you can fell or prune them.
+Many trees are protected by Tree Preservation Orders which means that you will need permission before you can fell or prune them.
 Furthermore, formal notification needs to be given to the Council to remove certain types of hedges.

 For more information look at:

-- Conservation Areas - if your development is within a Conservation Area it’s possible that there will be planning restrictions that will affect your application.
+If your development is within a Conservation Area it’s possible that there will be planning restrictions that will affect your application.
 You will find more information in:

-- Listed Buildings - if your development involves a listed building, or if it affects such a building in any way, restrictions will apply.
+If your development involves a listed building, or if it affects such a building in any way, restrictions will apply.
 More information is available in:

-- Access / highways - access to your development in terms of road safety will be considered as part of the application.
+Access to your development in terms of road safety will be considered as part of the application.
 For more information, go to the Planning Portal

-- Traffic - an increase in traffic level as a result of a development will be considered, as well as whether it is likely to cause traffic problems.
+An increase in traffic level as a result of a development will be considered, as well as whether it is likely to cause traffic problems.
 For more information contact Gwynedd Council’s Transportation and Street Care Service on 01766 771000.

 ancient monuments are structures of key historical importance and their presence may affect your proposed development.
 More information is available on the historical remains

 the Council is trying to increase the provision of affordable housing within the county’s communities.
 More information is available in the Affordable Housing